 - Lower Fixed Costs

-- Variable Costs depends on the project and developer salaries.
+- Variable Costs depend on the project and developer salaries.

 - Operating Leverage should be relatively lower

 Below is the list of the Top IT Services firm and their DOL for the year of 2016-2017

 |S. No||Name||Market Cap ($ ‘000)||Sales (2017 YoY Growth)||EBIT (2017 YoY Growth)||Operating Leverage|

 |2||Cognizant Tech Solns||41,218||8.6%||6.9%||0.80x|